 The Strategic Narrative: A Better Way To Communicate Change

 If you think your company’s strategy conversations should only take place at the most senior level, you could unknowingly be crippling your company’s bottom line.
 Research showsthat companies whose members have a clear understanding of where the organization is headed and how their daily activities contribute to the success of the organization consistently outperform the competition.
-When communicating change within your organization, senior leaders need to relay company goals and strategy to all employees, and the most effective way to do this is through a strategic narrative.
+When communicating change within your organization, senior leaders need to relay company goals and strategy to all employees, and the most effective way to do this is a strategic narrative.

 What Is A Strategic Narrative?

 A strategic narrative centers on a leader’s ability to articulate a clear and compelling vision and strategy for the future of the organization.
-A strategic narrative is described as “a written and spoken story of an imagined future captured in a ‘before,’ ‘now,’ and ‘to be’ sequence.”
-Rather than presenting a series of bullet points and clip art in a PowerPoint deck, a powerful strategic narrative paints a picture of how a company’s past, present, and future fit together in a broader strategy context.
+A strategic narrative is described as “a written and a spoken story of an imagined future captured in a ‘before,’ ‘now,’ and ‘to be’ sequence.”
+Rather than presenting a series of bullet points and clip art in a PowerPoint deck, a powerful strategic narrative paints a picture of how a company’s past, present, and future fit together in a broader strategic context.